axelarnetwork/axelar-docs/pages/dev/build.md

 Now that you've run the simple "Hello World" example, this "Build" section will walk you through the suite of Axelar tools you can use to build and deploy your cross-chain dApp.

+The ideal development process is completed in two steps:

+1. Build.
+Develop your dApp and test it against the Axelar local development environment.
+2. Deploy.
+Deploy your contracts and point your dApp to a live network: testnet or mainnet.

 ## Build
 **_A cross-chain dApp on Axelar consists of two components:_**